CRaFT: Circuit-Guided Refusal Feature Selection via Cross-Layer Transcoders: Preliminary

 \subsection{Cross-Layer Transcoder (CLT)}

-Figure~\ref{fig:attribution_main} (left) illustrates the cross-layer transcoder (CLT) used in our approach.
+Figure~\ref{fig:attribution_main} (left) illustrates the CLT used in our approach.
 CLT is a sparse-coding model that reconstructs each transformer layer's MLP output using sparse features.
-Unlike per-layer transcoders or SAEs that reconstruct activations within a single layer, CLT learns cross-layer decoders, enabling explicit analysis of inter-layer feature dependencies as circuits.
-Throughout this section, $\ell\in\{1,\dots,L\}$ indexes the transformer layer.
+Unlike per-layer transcoders or SAEs that reconstruct activations within a single layer, CLT learns cross-layer decoders that map features in earlier layers to their contributions in later MLP outputs.
+This cross-layer structure lets us analyze not only which features activate, but also how their effects propagate across layers.

 \paragraph{CLT parameterization.} Given a prompt $p=(x_1,\dots,x_T)$, where $x_t$ is the token at position $t$, let $\mathbf{h}^{\ell}_{t}\in\mathbb{R}^{d}$ denote the residual stream entering the MLP block at layer $\ell$ and position $t$.
 And let $\mathbf{m}^{\ell}_{t}\in\mathbb{R}^{d}$ denote the corresponding MLP output.
 CLT encodes the dense representation $\mathbf{h}^{\ell}_{t}$ into sparse feature activations